+The Company accounts for stock options at fair value pursuant to CICA Handbook section 3870, which established standards for the recognition, measurement and disclosure of stock-based compensation and other stock-based payments.
 Management is required to make significant estimates about future volatility and the period in which stock options will be exercised.
 The selection of the estimated volatility figure, and the estimate of the period in which an option will be exercised can have a significant impact on the costs recognized for stock based compensation.
 The estimates concerning volatility are made with reference to historical volatility, which is not necessarily an accurate indicator of volatility which will be experienced in the future.
-Management assumes that stock options will remain unexercised until near their expiry date because historical experience supports this assumption.
-However, the exercise of options may occur at times different than those estimated, or options may expire unexercised.
-For options which vest over future periods, management makes an estimate of the percentage of options which are expected to be forfeited prior to vesting based on historical experience, which may not be an accurate indicator of future results.
-No adjustment is made for actual experience, except for options which vest at specific dates over time, where management updates its estimate of the number of unexercised options which are expected to vest in the future.
-Such fair value is estimated using the Black-Scholes Option Pricing Model, the assumptions of which can be found in note 6 (c) of the company's consolidated financial statements for the year ended December 31, 2006.
+The exercise of options may occur at times different than those estimated, or options may expire unexercised.
+Compensation expense for options granted is determined based on estimated fair values of the options at the time of grant using the Black-Scholes option pricing model, the assumptions of which can be found in note 6 (c) of the company's consolidated financial statements for the year ended December 31, 2006.
+The cost is recognized over the vesting period of the respective options and is either expensed or capitalized to mineral properties for grants to individuals working directly on mineral projects.